Community Policies and Guidelines

 We used to have a channel called #politics on our Slack.
 No more.
 Though there was plenty of productive, polite conversation within, it was also a place for low-content posting, bickering about dogma, and infighting.
 The aim of #currentevents is to maintain a space for sharing and talking about things that are happening in the news, but we want to steer the conversation away from Heavy Debate.
 We want it to be a place to share news and commiserate.
 If you decide to talk in #currentevents, you will be held to a higher standard when it comes to our guidelines and rules.
 As with #politics, the existence of #currentevents is 100% probationary forever.
 If it becomes a hellscape, we will close it.

-We’re aware that these things fall under the purview of “Don’t be a dick”, but these are issues we’ve had in #politics specifically, and we do not want to see them again.
+We’re aware that these things fall under the purview of “Don’t be a dick”, but these are issues we’ve had in this channel before, and we do not want to see them again.
 Don’t behave like this.

 - No-Content Posting (Don’t Do It).
 Very often, people will pop into a channel to post several links without comment.
 This happens in the middle of a conversation that’s already taking place.
 We will eventually have a bot that warns you when you do this, but right now our community guideline is to strongly encourage you to accompany any link you post with commentary, additional thoughts, or helpful context.
 Memes are fun.
 Opening a firehose of shitposting is only fun for the person doing the shitposting.